serverless/blog/posts/2020-03-06-cicd-for-monorepos.md

 category:
   - guides-and-tutorials
 ---
+> This article was updated to reflect changes in the new dashboard at app.serverless.com

 When building serverless applications as a collection of Serverless services, we need to decide whether we are going to push each service individually to our version control system, or bundle them all together as a single repo.
 This article is not going to go into the details about which is better or not, but all our posts so far seem to show examples of services all stored in individual repositories.